-A current MIBAS accreditation fee structure a re a s per the Accreditation and Standardisation Services Fees.
-The accreditation fees/charges are however subject to review by Standards Malaysia from time to time.
+A current MIBAS accreditation fee structure is a sper Standards Malaysia (Fees) Regulation 2018.
+The accreditation fees / charges are however subject to review by Standards Malaysia from time to time.

 Failure to pay up fees may result in suspension / withdrawal of accreditation.